Design Leadership: Transforming UX in an Organization

 For the individual, I had regular 1:1 meetings where we discussed meaningful goals and the steps needed to achieve them.

+Empower: Create a culture of ownership and trust and watch the business grow.
 Offering alternative viewpoints was seen as questioning authority and was not a normal practice.
 A culture shift was required to move forward.
 It took time, but empowering the team to ask tougher questions and challenge the norm was an exciting transformation.
 We accomplished this transformation by shadowing me during meetings and user research, education/training, leading more discovery efforts where I took on a secondary role, as well as having them practice in team meetings.

 I trusted their design choices, instincts, and talent; they knew I had their back.
 In giving them ownership of the products they supported, they grew to be more user-focused and provided innovative solutions.